Dietrich Reinkingk: Life

 In 1617 Ludwig of Hesse-Darmstadt had Reinkingk appointed to an associate professorship at the Law Faculty of his new university in Giessen.
 However, Reinkingk left the faculty in 1618 when he was appointed a "Court Councillor" ("Hofrat") at Giessen.
 Further appointments in Hesse-Darmstadt, now for the court/government administration rather than in the academic world, followed.
 In 1622 he was appointed an imperial vice-chancellor in Marburg.
 He obtained a position with Adolf Frederick I, Duke of Mecklenburg, became Chancellor of Mecklenburg, based in Schwerin in 1632.
 Mecklenburg had come under the influence of Sweden, but the power relationships between the belligerent powers were in a state of some flux during the 1630s, and with a background of shifting alliances and allegiances, by 1635 his role Adolf Frederick's man in Schwerin made him a target for the Swedish army.
 Swedish troops arrested him in 1635.
 He was released in 1636, however, and took a post working for the Diocesan administrator of Bremen, better known as Prince Frederick of Denmark, a son of the Danish king.
 He became a trusted advisor to Prince Frederick, who entrusted him with several important diplomatic missions.
 As chancellor in the administration of Bremen, Reinkingk took part in peace negotiations at Münster and Osnabrück which eventually led to the end of the war in 1648.
-More immediately, however, for Reinkinghk involvement in the negotiations led to a further period of imprisonment by the Swedes, between 1645 and 1647.
+More immediately, however, for Reinkingk involvement in the negotiations led to a further period of imprisonment by the Swedes, between 1645 and 1647.